Azhar Suhail: Early life

 Azhar Suhail was born in Narang Mandi نارنگ منڈی to Maulvi Ghulaam Ahmed and Iqbal begum in a town located in the Muridke Tehsil of Sheikhupura District, Punjab, Pakistan on 2 June 1949 two years after the partition of India.

 Family

-His younger brother Athar Masood works for The Daily Jang (روزنامہ جنگ) newspaper based in Pakistan.
+His younger brother Athar Masood worked for The Daily Jang (روزنامہ جنگ) newspaper based in Pakistan.
 His younger brother Abdul ghafoor abid works at associated press of Pakistan as senior journalist, reporter at daily Jang +Geo and he is famous as well as illustrious person in his town.
 On the other hand, his brother Abdul Rauf was elected as chairman of Narang Mandi and is also a notable personality in the area.
 Abdul Rauf had worked for APP and many news papers and he is a notable personality in social and political circle of the area.
 His youngest brother Abdul Shakoor khokhar joined Punjab Police as an ASI in 1991 and was serving as Reserve Inspector in Police Training College, Chung, Lahore until his death.